Valemax: Grounding of Vale Indonesia

 On 7 September 2013, Vale Indonesia ran aground on a sandbar about 40 nmi north of São Luís.
 The vessel, operated by STX Pan Ocean, was fully laden with 390,000 tons of iron ore bound for Vale's transhipment hub in Subic Bay.
 Two ballast tanks were reportedly breached, but there were no injuries or pollution, and the vessel was not in danger of sinking.
-Valemax Vale Indonesia hits sandbar in Brazil port.
-Seatrade Global, 10 September 2013.